No videos yet...

 This is a public group.

 A place to chat about all things children's book-y, young adult literature, illustrating for children, and so on.
 And if anyone can find a more relevant picture to upload than the green alien one, please feel free.

-×Hilly has uploaded 1 new Group Photos.25 days ago
+×Hilly has uploaded 1 new Group Photos.2 months ago

 111 Wall Posts

 Please login or sign up to post on this network.

 by Hil 6 months agoHi, Bebbster, there aren't many publishers of children's fiction who accept unsolicited manuscripts.
 IMO you would do better to look for an agent.